sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/README.md

 ## Notable Contents

-- `s1-to-s2`: All matters concerning the transition from S1 to S2.
+- `s1-to-s2`: All matters concerning the transition from S1 to S2, and an ECDO rotation in general.

+## Contents

+- `core-mantle`: Information on core-mantle coupling.
+- `dzhanibekov`: Information on Dzhanibekov effect.
+- `ecdo-frequencey`: Predicting ECDO frequency.
+- `s2`: All about S2.
+- `s2-to-s1`: All about S2 to S1.

 ## Information that doesn't belong here